jart/blink/README.md

 is a great fit when you want a virtual machine that's extremely small and runs ephemeral programs much faster.
 For further details on the motivations for this tool, please read <https://justine.lol/ape.html>.

+[`blinkenlights`](https://justine.lol/blinkenlights) is a TUI interface that may be used for debugging x86_64-linux programs across platforms.
+Unlike GDB, Blinkenlights focuses on visualizing program execution.
+It uses UNICODE IBM Code Page 437 characters to display binary memory panels, which change as you step through your program's assembly code.
+These memory panels may be scrolled and zoomed using your mouse wheel.
+Blinkenlights also permits reverse debugging, where scroll wheeling over the assembly display allows the rewinding of execution history.

 ## Getting Started